 For a snobby European like me, the German theme was ridiculous idea at first.
 When we finally went there we loved it!
 Traditionally dressed waiters delivering bratwurst and sauerkraut, mixed with crowds chatting about skiing and climbing moves.
 It felt like home.

 Another place that will feel like home for any Brooklyn/Williamsburg climber.
 Great selection of beer, great atmosphere.

 First time in Gunks I would recommend a guide unless you are a really experienced climber or have a friends who climbed there before.
-Here is a list of guiding companies that we recommend and are 57Hours verified.

 We’ll See You on the Walls!

 There’s a reason over four million Americans a year participate in rock climbing or bouldering.
 It’s an efficient workout, tests your personal limits, and you’ll meet some chill new climbing partners.

 If you’re interested in lessons, our teammate Josh wrote a comprehensive review of a Cliffs LIC intro class.
 It’s a great resource to get started!